natenka/pyneng-book-en/docs/source/book/09_functions/3_func_params_args.rst

 Function parameters and arguments
 #############################

 The purpose of creating a function is typically to take a piece of code that performs a particular task to a separate object.
-This allows you to use this piece of code multiple times without having to re-create it in the program.
+This allows you to use this piece of code multiple times without having to re-create it in program.

 Typically, a function must perform some actions with input values and produce an output.

 When working with functions it is important to distinguish:

--  **parameters** - the variables that are used when creating a function.
+-  **parameters** - variables that are used when creating a function.
--  **arguments** - the actual values (data) that are passed to the function when called.
+-  **arguments** - actual values (data) that are passed to function when called.

 For a function to receive incoming values, it must be created with parameters (func_check_passwd.py file):